tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ## The Webhook Connector

-When an order has been changed at Tradecloud, we will trigger your webhook, which optionally contains the order event.
+When an order or shipment has been changed at Tradecloud, we will trigger your webhook, which optionally contains the order or shipment event.

 The webhook is most suitable for companies with real time, high volume orders and having a web server or integration platform, firewall and SSL certificate available.